To Music Students:

-Each spring the New York School Music Association Evaluation Festivals provide a means of objective evaluation of musical performance.
-This plan allows a music teacher to select music of a degree of difficulty suitable for a soloist or group regardless of the school enrollment or any other arbitrary factor.
+Each spring, the New York State School Music Association Evaluation Festivals provide a means of objective evaluation of musical performance.
+This plan allows a music teacher and student to select music of a degree of difficulty suitable for a soloist or group, regardless of the school enrollment or any other arbitrary factor.
 Quality of performance involving tone, intonation, phrasing, rhythmic accuracy, etc. is emphasized.
-Students are motivated by a desire to improve their performance through constructive criticism rather than by competition with other students or a need to “win”.

-Students must prepare a solo listed in the NYSSMA manual Edition XXIX, effective July 1, 2009 (located in each school building and the public library) along with scales, rudiments and sight read according to their level as part of their evaluation.
+Students must prepare a solo listed in the NEW NYSSMA Manual Edition 33, effective July 2022 (located in each school building and the public library) along with scales, rudiments and sight-reading according to their level as part of their evaluation.

 All-County and LISFA: The scores received can be used for the Nassau All-County Festival and the Long Island String Festival during the following year.